dinatamas/adaptor-signatures/readme.md

 the parties may want to cheat - if given a chance - and only produce common signatures for only a subset of all messages.
 In this case the non-atomicity of step (5) of the MuSig protocol poses a problem.
-For simplicity's sake let's only consider the 2-party 2-message scenario which is at the heart of the atomic swap problem.
+For simplicity's sake let's only consider the 2-party 2-message scenario which is at the heart of this proof-of-concept.
 Alice wants Bob to sign her message m1 and Bob wants Alice to sign his message m2.
 The following demonstrates how adaptor signatures solve this problem.

 **Notation:**